-Life Insurance for Alcoholics : 2025 Guide + YouTube Video
+Can Alcoholics Buy Life Insurance?
+Explore All Your Options for 2025 + YouTube Video

-Applying for life insurance for alcoholics can sometimes feel overwhelming, but it shouldn’t be.
+Applying for life insurance for alcoholics is definitely possible.
+It can be a little more challenging depending on your level of alcohol consumption, but the good news is you can still get approved for coverage.
 With the help of an experienced agent, you can usually get approved at very affordable rates.

 If you’ve undergone treatment or are in recovery, such as participating in rehabilitation programs or attending support groups like Alcoholics Anonymous, these efforts can positively impact your application.